 What is NEFT?

-NEFT is a nation-wide payment system facilitating one-to-one funds transfer.
-With NEFT individuals, firms and corporates can electronically transfer funds from any bank branch to any individual, firm or corporate having an account with
+National Electronic Funds Transfer (NEFT) is a nation-wide payment system facilitating one-to-one funds transfer.
+Under this Scheme, customers can transfer funds from their bank to any individual having

 The key features of NEFT and the process: